 Key West Gazette 11 January 1832 2:2-3.
 The unsigned piece is assuredly Whitehead’s.
 In the surviving copy at the Smathers Libraries, University of Florida, Gainesville, an unknown hand has identified “W. A. Whitehead” as the author.

 Whitehead later explained that the name Thompson’s Island was “a title it has long ceased to bear, and which it is probable will never be revived, as it was conferred merely out of compliment to the then Secretary of the Navy.”
 Notices of Key West for John Rodman Esq.
-St. Augustine, written December 1835, fol.
-2v.
-Florida Miscellaneous Manuscripts Collection, P. K. Yonge Library of Florida History, Special Collections, George A. Smathers Libraries, University of Florida.
+St. Augustine, written December 1835, 2b, manuscript copy in Florida Miscellaneous Manuscripts Collection, P. K. Yonge Library of Florida History, Special Collections, George A. Smathers Libraries, University of Florida.
 The text was printed in Rember W. Patrick, ed.
 “William Adee Whitehead’s description of Key West,” Tequesta: The journal of the Historical Association of Southern Florida 1:12 (1952) (61-73) 64.

 It fell to Whitehead still, three years later, to correct the erroneous derivation of the name Cayo Hueso and reiterate the story of its origins (The enquirer [Key West, Fla.]
 7 February 1835 3:1), citing “traces of mounds and embankments along the western and southern shores of the Island.”
 I’m unaware of any account earlier than Whitehead’s of these mounds or the opening of one of them ca. 1823.
 The Encyclopædia was reprinted several times by different publishers, but whether Whitehead’s criticisms came to their attention is unknown.
 The sole change to the Encyclopædia article, made in the 1836 impression, was a correction to the island’s length.
 On the history of this popular work see Drake De Kay, “Encyclopedia Americana, first edition,” Journal of library history 3:3 (July 1968) 201-220.